shamshadM/shamshadm.github.io/_teaching/designs.md

 $$\mu \ne  H_0$$ or $$\mu > H_0$$ or $$\mu < H_0$$ is the alternative hypothesis.

 ### Two-tailed and one-tailed hypothesis
-Two sided alternative hypothesis has region of rejection in both tails of sampling distribution of test statistic and one sided alternative hypothesis has rejection region, either in the let tail or right tail of the sampling distribution of test statistic.
+Two sided alternative hypothesis has region of rejection in both tails of sampling distribution of test statistic and one sided alternative hypothesis has rejection region, either in the left tail or right tail of the sampling distribution of test statistic.
 {: .text-justify}

 ### Errors in testing of hypothesis